-Managing permissions in hub sites is dependent on the underlying type of site.
-If the site is a group-connected team site, then you should manage permissions through the Office 365 group.
+Managing the permissions of a hub site is dependent on the underlying type of site.
+If the site is a group-connected team site, then you should manage permissions through the Microsoft 365 group.
 If it's a communication site, then you should manage permissions through the SharePoint groups.

-The SharePoint administrator must specify which users can connect other sites to the hub site.
+The SharePoint admin must specify which users can connect other sites to the hub.
 This is done in the SharePoint admin center and cannot be changed by site owners.

 - Anyone links give access to the item to anyone who has the link, including people outside your organization.
 People using an Anyone link don't have to authenticate, and their access can't be audited.

-- People in your organization links work for only people inside your Office 365 organization.
+- People in your organization links work for only people inside your Microsoft 365 organization.
 (They don't work for guests in the directory, only members).